Jajaho/jajaho.github.io/content/post/model-viewer/index.md

 A simple embedded 3d model served from the same server and with dimensions 1 m x 2 m x 3 m.

-## A tiny ectangle with dimensions
+## A tiny rectangle with dimensions

 {{< model-viewer-dimensions
 src="test_cube_um.glb"